Le cose belle arrivano quando non le cerchi.

 So, here's to new voices and old friends.
 To conversations that make us think, laugh, and maybe see the world a bit differently.
 We're excited about this new chapter, and we hope you are too.

-By 2014, Roséline's vision had outgrown the digital realm.
-She launched an online shop that allowed readers to bring TIG's aesthetic into their own homes.
-That same year, she co-founded Belgrave Crescent, a British accessories brand that would develop its own devoted following.
-The brand became known for its understated elegance, appealing to those who celebrated discretion over display.
+By 2014, Roséline began expanding her creative world in new directions.
+She introduced an online shop, offering readers the chance to bring TIG’s aesthetic into their own homes.
+That same year, she co-founded Belgrave Crescent, a British accessories brand that soon gathered a loyal following for its quiet, understated elegance – an appeal to those who valued subtlety over show.

 [Follow Roséline: Notes / Instagram / Pinterest]

-In 2014, PFM launched his first accessories brand with a vision to bring British craftsmanship into the digital age.
+In 2014, PFM launched an accessories brand with a vision to bring British craftsmanship into the digital age.
 Working with materials sourced from Italian and French ateliers, he created pieces that fused traditional design with modern aesthetics, each one reflecting his commitment to meticulous artistry and thoughtful innovation.

 Whether designing an accessory, writing a reflective piece, or building a digital environment, PFM approaches every project with the same sensibility: refined, culturally aware, and quietly subversive.
 His work consistently bridges artistic vision with practical application, inviting others to see the familiar in new ways.